wilmixsolomon7/J2EE1.0/README.md

 Note:  Here   we  use  java3.0 runtime  platform.

-Note:  JDollar  technology  is used.
+Note:  WEB  technology  is used.

 And  JAVA/j2ee   is a  normal technology it  will  not  support     cloud  computing.